 Planet Labs shared the footage via the Middlebury Institute of International Studies at Monterey.
 It then was exclusively shared with NPR.

->

-> The Sohae rocket site imagery was acquired by PlanetScope, a constellation of small yet incredibly sensitive satellites called Doves.
-According to Planet Labs, each satellite is calibrated quarterly with an absolute accuracy of better than 5%.
+The Sohae rocket site imagery was obtained by PlanetScope, which is a fleet of incredibly sensitive satellites called Doves.
+Each one is calibrated quarterly with an absolute accuracy of better than 5%.

 There are 120 Doves orbiting Earth daily in 2020.